GaloisInc/HARDENS/README.md

-The [Hardens Assurance Case](./Assurance.md) document in this repository describes the end-to-end specification-to-implementation process, system requirements, testing, and V&V associated with Task 2 deliverables.
-Rather than restate the document's contents here, Galois recommends reviewing it as a conextualized summary of Task 2 artifacts.
+The [Hardens Assurance Case](./Assurance.md) document in this repository describes the end-to-end specification-to-implementation process, system requirements, testing, and V&V associated with *Task 2* deliverables.
+Rather than restate the document's contents here, Galois recommends reviewing it as a conextualized summary of *Task 2* artifacts.

-Galois will continue to develop V&V capabilities and port the design to actual hardware in preparation for Tasks 3 (Evaluation) and 4 (Presentation).
+Again, see the build system contained in the [`Makefile`](./Makefile) for information about how to build the RTS system, its documentation, and re-running its assurance case.
+The top-level rule that re-runs the assurance case is called `check`.

+The script called `run_framac_proofs.sh` re-runs the Frama-C-based assurance case.
+It uses a Docker image of the Frama-C tools, and as such should not be run within the HARDENS Docker container.

 ## Task 3: Evaluation

-In order to evaluate the system, one might read the project's slide decks (see Task 4 below), read the project's final report (see Task 5 below), and review the system's models, specifications, implementation, and assurance.
+In order to evaluate the system, we suggest reading the project's slide decks (see *Task 4* below), read the project's final report (see *Task 5* below), and review the system's models, specifications, implementation, and assurance.
 This section summarizes the details of this latter aspect.

 We summarize in this section:

- - the structure of the project's repository,
+ - the structure of the project's repository, its
- - its submodules/dependencies,
+ - submodules/dependencies, our use of a Docker containers to
- - our use of a Docker containers to standardize development and evaluation virtual platforms, and
+ - standardize development and evaluation virtual platforms, and our
- - our hardware development board(s) used for the physical demonstrator (which is still under development) and the product's I/O devices.
+ - hardware development board(s) used for the physical demonstrator
+ - (which is incomplete) and the product's I/O devices.

 ### Repository Structure